Skip to main content

 • common spelling patterns, understanding syllables, looking at suffixes and prefixes and building an increased understanding of how these occur in a variety of words.

-• punctuation – using capital letters, full stops, commas, question marks, and speech marks consistently
+• punctuation – using capital letters, full stops, commas, question marks, and speech marks consistently, as well as exploring more sophisticated punctuation.

 • grammatical conventions, e.g. correctly formed sentences, consistent use of tense, subject-verb agreement, consistent use of pronouns, and correct use of prepositions.

-Ākonoga participate in a structured mathematics programme Monday through Friday, where they have opportunities to work in both whole class and small group sessions with their teachers, engage in Maths Talks, problem solving and task board activities.
+Ākonga participate in a structured mathematics programme Monday through Friday, where they have opportunities to work in both whole class and small group sessions with their teachers, engage in Maths Talks, problem solving and independent activities.
+Our maths teaching features a range of both explicit teaching and rich learning opportunities.

 Mātauranga tau | Number